 This topic discusses your rights as a young person when you are detained or arrested by the police.

-Young persons under the Youth Criminal Justice Act are between the ages of 12 and 18 years.
+Young persons under the Youth Criminal Justice Act (YCJA) are between the ages of 12 and 17 years.
 If you are younger than 12 years, the Youth Criminal Justice Act does not apply to you, but the police may still deal with you if you break the law.

-You must answer police questions about your identification.
+In Canada, no one is legally required to answer police questions.
+However, in some circumstances, you must provide information such as your name and address.
 For example, if the police stop you when you are driving a car, you must give them your name and address and show them your driver’s license, car registration and proof of insurance.
-Sometimes, the police just want to know what’s going on and might ask for your name, address and date of birth.
-You may want to give this information to avoid any further problem.
-If you are actually charged with an offence, you must give police your name and address.
-It is a crime to try to deliberately confuse or mislead the police and you could be charged.
+If you are charged with an offence, you must give police your name and address so that your identity can be confirmed.
+It is an offence to try to deliberately confuse or mislead the police and you could be charged.

-The police may arrest you without a warrant if they believe you committed a serious offence or saw you committing a serious offence.
-They can search you for their own safety or if they believe that you may destroy evidence.
+The police may arrest you without a warrant if they believe you committed an offence or saw you committing an offence.
+Once arrested, the police can search your person for their own safety or if they believe that you may destroy evidence.
 The police can hold you in custody if the Court finds it necessary to prevent further crime or to make sure that you attend your Court hearings.
-If you have been arrested or detained until your Court appearance, your parent or guardian will be notified as soon as possible.
+If you have been arrested or detained until your Court appearance, your parent or guardian must be notified as soon as possible.
 Where a minor offence is committed, the police may release you with a Notice to Appear in Court or a Summons.
 If you are released, your parent or guardian must be notified in writing of the date of the youth Court hearing.
 If you are a young person who is married, your spouse may be notified.
-If there is no parent available then an adult relative or other appropriate relative will be notified.
+If no parent is available, an adult relative or other appropriate relative will be notified.

 - The right to be secure against unreasonable search and seizure;